Thomas Jenson Home

 As a prince of his little age.

-But never he stooped to shame.
 He was bold and brave, and to me he gave

 The pride of an honest name.